ZenitechSoftware/lambda-node/README.md

 ```

 ## How it works
 When you install `lambda-node-runtime` module it downloads Node to `node_modules/lambda-node-runtime/.node` dir.
-Therefore, when you create an AWS Lambda package it includes desired Node runtime.
-When AWS Lambda package is deployed and invoked, bundled Node child process starts and executes your JS code.
+Therefore, when you create an AWS Lambda Function package it includes desired Node runtime.
+When AWS Lambda Function package is deployed and invoked, bundled Node child process starts and executes your JS code.

 ### Why is this possible?
-It is possible to run Node version of your desire because Node binary is relatively small (around 10 MB when zipped) so there is plenty of space left for code (AWS Lambda package size restriction is 50 MB).
+It is possible to run Node version of your desire because Node binary is relatively small (around 10 MB when zipped) so there is plenty of space left for code (AWS Lambda Function package size restriction is 50 MB).

 Also Node is fast to start so the latency between when you invoke AWS Lambda Function and when it actually starts running the code is lower.